ORF 1: Programming

+ORF 1 also broadcast free-to-air the Disney+ edit of Taylor Swift: The Eras Tour on 10 August 2024 at 9:45pm CEST, due to the cancellation of the Austrian leg of Taylor Swift's The Eras Tour's after the revelation of a terrorist plot.

 High definition broadcast

 On 28 January 2008, ORF started its high-definition services.
 The first broadcast was a ski race called The Nightrace in Schladming.
 A special HDTV event, introducing HD technology, was scheduled in all regional ORF stations right after.
 The technological partner for HD productions is Telekom Austria.
 Test operations began on 1 May 2008: ten days later, these were made available to any households with an ORF card showing a trailer.
 Those who could receive ORF 1 HD would see a trailer which showed excerpts from sports footage, films and documentaries.

 ORF 1 HD officially launched on 2 June 2008, five days before the start of 2008 UEFA European Football Championship.

 Reception

 ORF 1 HD is broadcast on Astra 19.2° east on 10,832 GHz horizontal (SR 22000, FEC 5/6).
 The channel is also available through Cable and IPTV.

 Programming

 Initially, the vast majority of programmes were upscaled, save for some sporting events, movie premieres and American television series.
 However, this has gradually increased; more and more of ORF's productions have been in HD, and many older copies of movies and TV series were re-sourced and replaced with HD scans; for example, older episodes of The Simpsons have been remastered in HD and, as of 2017, are broadcast in this format on ORF 1.